This is by far the most common question when buying a chain lube for your bike.

-Which bike chain lube should I get?
+Which bicycle chain lube should I get?

-Dry or wet?
-Perhaps ceramic?
+Dry or wet lube?
+Perhaps ceramic lube?

-The words PTFE, Teflon, Paraffin, boron nitride, wax, ceramic are enough to confuse most of us who are not a science geek.
-Today, there are hundreds of chain lubes to choose from.
-Sometimes, the more choices we have, the more confused we get.
+The words PTFE, Teflon, Paraffin wax, boron nitride, wax, and ceramic are enough to confuse most of us who’s not a science geek.
+Today, there are hundreds of chain lube choices available.

-1. Finish Line Dry Teflon Lube
+Finish Line Dry Bike Lubricant

 You’ll notice that this lube goes on like water, causing you to doubt how effective it really is at keeping your chain clean, but just give it a moment to work its magic.